The following is a quick example on how to configure Cisco’s HSRP protocol.

 As we show you above, the show standby command (when in Privileged Mode) allows you to check the status of HSRP.

-On the PC, the default IP address should point to 10.0.0.3 - not either of the routers.
+On the PC, the default IP address should point to 10.0.0.3 – not either of the routers.
 This way, if one of the routers goes down, the other will take over.
 And you may even be able to use this redundancy to take production routers down during the day because the HSRP failover time is usually less than 10 seconds.
-For more details on HSRP usage,
+For more details on HSRP usage, check the Cisco web site at Cisco HSRP FAQ.

 We hope this helps get you started with HSRP.